iiXXiXii/iiXXiXii/README.md

 - 🎮 Minecraft enthusiast and plugin architect
 - 🧠 Constantly exploring new technologies and development approaches
 - 💡 Passionate about creating elegant solutions to complex problems
+- 🔧 Dedicated to optimizing server performance and player experience
+- 🌐 Committed to building vibrant gaming communities

 </details>